NathStevo97/certifications-notes/ansible/kodekloud/ansible-for-beginners/06 - Ansible Modules/01 - Ansible Modules.md

 ![LineInFile Script Example](images/lineinfile-script-example.png)

 - However, this would repeatedly add the same entry to /etc/resolv.conf rather than replace it or not add it if found.
-By contrast the idempotency of Ansible means that if this task is ran as part of a playbook, the entry is added once and only once if it’s not found.
+By contrast the idempotency of Ansible means that if this task is ran as part of a playbook, the entry is added once and only once if it's not found.